Menu

 During the same period, Dutch artists increasingly get in touch with their colleagues from France.
 From the late 1880s, Impressionism really begins in the Netherlands too, with George Hendrik Breitner, Isaac Israels, Willem de Zwart and Jan Toorop as its main figures.
 The Amsterdam Joffers, such as Lizzy Ansingh, also worked in an impressionist style.
 Like their French colleagues, they look at everyday, seemingly accidental moments.
 They often work in the city and paint many figures.
 This presentation of the Fundatie Collection focuses on the works of the Dutch impressionists.

-Piet Mondriaan, rij van elf populieren in rood, geel, blauw en groen, 1908, De Fundatie CollectiePiet Mondrian, Row of eleven poplars in red, yellow, blue and green, 1908, De Fundatie Collection
+Piet Mondriaan, rij van elf populieren in rood, geel, blauw en groen, 1908, De Fundatie CollectiePiet Mondriaan, row of eleven poplars in red, yellow, blue and green, 1908, The Fundatie Collection

 • Through: 17 Aug 2025